violacaroline/applied-iot-airquality/README.md

 #### **Flashing Pico**

-If the Pico W is new it will need the micropython firmware installed on it.
+The Pico W will need the micropython firmware installed on it.

 Download the UF2 file from here: https://micropython.org/download/rp2-pico-w/